metethedesigner/react-eteration-project/README.md

 1. React: To create the App
 2. React-Router: For Routing
-3. Redux ToolKit: For State Management
+3. Redux Saga: For State Management
 5. Axios: For Api Requests
 7. React-Spinners: For loading operations
 8. React-Toasitfy: For notifications